MicrosoftDocs/azure-devops-docs/docs/pipelines/customize-pipeline.md

   * By default, the processing of new run requests is **Enabled**.
 This setting allows standard processing of all trigger types, including manual runs.
   * **Paused** pipelines allow run requests to be processed, but those requests are queued without actually starting.
 When new request processing is enabled, run processing resumes starting with the first request in the queue.
   * **Disabled** pipelines prevent users from starting new runs.
 All triggers are also disabled while this setting is applied.
-* **YAML file path.** If you ever need to direct your pipeline to use a different YAML file, you can specify the path to that file.
+* **YAML file path** - If you ever need to direct your pipeline to use a different YAML file, you can specify the path to that file.
 This setting can also be useful if you need to move/rename your YAML file.
-* **Automatically link work items included in this run.** The changes associated with a given pipeline run may have work items associated with them.
+* **Automatically link work items included in this run** - The changes associated with a given pipeline run may have work items associated with them.
 Select this option to link those work items to the run.
 When this option is selected, you'll need to specify a specific branch.
 Work items will only be associated with runs of that branch.
   * To get notifications when your runs fail, see how to [Manage notifications for a team](../notifications/manage-team-group-global-organization-notifications.md)

 You've just learned the basics of customizing your pipeline.
 Next we recommend that you learn more about customizing a pipeline for the language you use: